×

 Role of Physical Therapy in the Last Stages of Sciatica Pain

-Physical therapy is often a cornerstone in managing sciatica pain.
-A physical therapist can guide patients through a series of gentle exercises designed to reduce nerve compression in the lower spine.
-Manual therapy, including massage and other techniques, can also help alleviate pressure on the sciatic nerve and improve blood flow to the affected area.
-These treatment options aim to restore mobility and promote the healing process while reducing inflammation and severe pain.
+Physical therapy is a cornerstone of sciatica management.
+Therapists guide patients through gentle exercises to reduce nerve compression, restore mobility, and promote healing.
+Manual therapy, massage, and stretching can relieve pressure on the sciatic nerve and improve blood flow.
+These approaches aim to reduce inflammation and pain while supporting long-term recovery[3].

 A therapist treating the last stages of sciatica